-You can now message President Obama on Facebook, with the White House opening up a new line of communication between the POTUS and the people.
+You can now message President Obama on Facebook [No Longer Available], with the White House opening up a new line of communication between the POTUS and the people.
 President Obama apparently reads 10 letters sent to him by American citizens every day, and he’ll now read 10 Facebook messages too.

 Why?
 Well, it helps maintain the pretense that the U.S. Government is listening to the people.
 Which is only really true at election time.
 Still, if your message is one of the handful chosen every day, it would make for a good conversation starter at a party.
 And possibly a conversation closer too, depending on the political beliefs of those you’re conversing with.

 And finally, we have the new trailer for the new Star Wars movie, Rogue One: A Star Wars Story.
 As you’re probably already aware by now, Rogue One isn’t a sequel to The Force Awakens.
 Instead it’s a spin-off showing how the plans for the Death Star came to be in the hands of the Rebel Alliance.